smcclab/smc-course/_workshops/10-topologies.md

   figured out in putting together your week 5 diary) some of them are hard to get working

+- we'll have a mixing desk at the gig and provide a 3.5mm audio connector for each performer.

+- audio from the HDMI inputs will also be mixed

-- we'll have a mixing desk at the gig, and if you want a line _in_ to your machine (e.g. a mixdown of the output of the other participants) then there are ways to handle audio input in Pd/Gibber
+- if you want a line _in_ to your machine (e.g. a mixdown of the output of the other participants) then there are ways to handle audio input in Pd/Gibber